JodyMurray/my-api/README.md

 ### **Adding the root route:**
-* Create a views.py file in the api folder.
+* Create a views.py file in the API folder.
 Set up the imports in the views.py file:

     *from rest_framework.decorators import api_view*